 Granisetron Side Effects

-Some side effects of granisetron may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for granisetron may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by granisetron.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking granisetron, check with your doctor or nurse immediately:Less common

 - slow or fast heartbeat